Getting More for Less: Using Weak Labels and AV-Mixup for Robust Audio-Visual Speaker Verification: Experimentation

 The results in Table \ref{cluster_table} show the improvement of cluster quality when comparing to the same network trained without the additional task loss.
-This sentiment is echoed in the results of Table \ref{table_overview}, showing approximately 24.5\%, 13.7\%, and 13.0\% EER improvement on the VoxCeleb1-O/E/H test splits.
-We believe that the auxiliary task of age classification ensured that distinctive markers from both modalities are preserved in the multimodal representation to help generalization and improve overall performance.
+This sentiment is echoed in the results of Table \ref{table_overview}, showing an average 17\% EER improvement on the VC1-O/E/H test splits.
+We believe that the age classification auxiliary task ensured that distinctive markers from both modalities are preserved in the multimodal representation to help generalization and improve overall performance.

+Through randomization of visual and audio speaker inputs by AV-Mixup, we were able to see an average 15\% improvement in performance compared to a model trained using audio and visual inputs from the same utterance.
+Similar to the findings of Nagrani et al. \cite{Nagrani2020} on disentangled linguistic content and speaker identity yielding better generalization, we believe our improvement is also as result of minimizing mutual information, but within the speaker audio-visual input space.